QTIM-Lab/DeepNeuro/deepneuro/pipelines/Segment_GBM/README.md

 The parameters in this Python function should correspond to the parameters for the Docker/Singularity containers above.

-## Docker/Singularity Example
+## Docker and Singularity Example

 Let's say you stored some DICOM data on your computer at the path /home/my_user/Data/, and wanted to segment data located at /home/my_user/Data/Patient_1.
-The nvidia-docker command would look like this:
+The commands would look like this:

 ```
 nvidia-docker run --rm -v /home/my_user/Data:/INPUT_DATA qtimlab/deepneuro_segment_gbm segment_gbm pipeline -T1 /INPUT_DATA/Patient_1/T1pre -T1POST /INPUT_DATA/Patient_1/T1post -FLAIR /INPUT_DATA/Patient_1/FLAIR -output_folder /INPUT_DATA/Patient_1/Output_Folder